 The Howard Richie Lazarus Jewish Camping Scholarship Fund

-In 1985, Eugene (z”l) and Annette Lazarus generously established a perpetual endowment fund in memory of their son, Richie Lazarus (z”l).
+In 1985, Eugene (z”l) and Annette Lazarus (z”l) generously established a perpetual endowment fund in memory of their son, Richie Lazarus (z”l).
 As an endowment the interest generated by the fund each year is used to help provide scholarship money to allow local children to attend Jewish camps (and will continue to do so for many years to come).
 Additional contributions help increase the amount available for distributions to our youth each year.
 To make a contribution to this fund, please send a check to OZ made out to Ohavi Zedek and write “ Lazarus Camp Scholarship Endowment” on the memo line or use our online donation form (select “special funds” and the scholarship from the list of funds).

 The Greenberg – Lopkin Jewish Camping Scholarship Fund

 Created several years ago in honor of the wedding of Marv and Diane Greenberg’s daughter Nichole and her husband Jon Lopkin (who met at Camp Yavneh, a Jewish Summer Camp!), The Greenberg-Lopkin Jewish Camping Scholarship Fund has been providing scholarship money to help local Vermont children attend Jewish summer camps around the country.
-To make a contribution to this fund, please send a check to OZ made out to Ohavi Zedek and write “ Greenberg Camp Scholarship Fund” on the memo line or use our online donation form (select “special funds” and the scholarship from the list of funds).
+To make a contribution to this fund, please send a check to OZ made out to Ohavi Zedek and write “ Greenberg Camp Scholarship Fund” on the memo line or use our online donation form (select “special funds” and the Greenberg-Lopkin scholarship fund from the list of funds).